Dairon Blanco Preview, Player Props: Royals vs. Red Sox

 Dairon Blanco At The Plate

-- Blanco is hitting .235 with six doubles, four triples, a home run and eight walks.
+- Blanco has six doubles, four triples, a home run and eight walks while hitting .235.

-- In 10 games this season (28.6%), Blanco has picked up an RBI, including two games with multiple runs batted in.
+- Blanco has driven in a run in 10 games this season (28.6%), including two games with multiple runs batted in.

 - He has scored in seven of 35 games (20.0%), including multiple runs twice.